ItsOyondi/My-Portifolio/README.md

 ##  Challenge started - to be updated later

 This task is a data science competition am currently working on.
 I will update the results here later.
+### Main task:
-*How do the factors within a person’s control and outside a person’s control af ect their wellbeing?
+   * To establish, How do the factors within a person’s control and outside a person’s control af ect their wellbeing?